aaronfc/unnamed-rts/docs/tasks.md

     - [ ] Improve building "progress" display (progress bar)
     - [ ] Think about relationship between the "building cost" and "building health"
     - [ ] 🐛 When placing a building (to construct) we lose the "move" event when mouse is over anything different from the map (for example, entities like villagers or other buildings)
+    - [ ] 🐛 When we left-click while building, the next right-click will not work.
+Solution: left-click should stop the building process.
+    - [ ] 🐛 When houses are `.destroy()`ed something is not being correctly removed, since the input over the place that occupied the house doesn't work anymore.
+Reproduce: Click the build a house button, and then move over the map to somewhere.
+Click escape and the house will disappear.
+Now input on that same place will not work (try to use the multi-selection box)
 - [ ] 🐛 When commanding a single unit to complete a construction the full group moves instead of only the selected one.
 Reproduce: Command all the entities to gather resource and then select a single unit and command to complete the construction of a started house.
 - [ ] 💎 Make villagers look for the closest resource and if it's closer than X start collecting from the new resource when the first one is exhausted.
 Nice to have since we moved from a big resource to a set of smaller resources.
 - [ ] 💎 Make the composed gameobjects animated? 🔥